-To respond to these challenges, a research team led by Dr. Jase E. Bernhardt, of Hofstra University, and Dr. Mary Jean McCarthy, of Adelphi University will coordinate a team of experienced earth science educators at the secondary and postsecondary levels and will collaborate with local civic organizations to develop a community-focused coastal science curriculum inclusive of diverse viewpoints and includes coastal zones and communities in Long Island, New York City, and the Hudson River Estuary.
+To respond to these challenges, Dr. Jase E. Bernhardt, of Hofstra University, and Dr. Mary Jean McCarthy, of Adelphi University are coordinating a team of experienced earth science educators at the secondary and postsecondary levels who are collaborating with local civic organizations to develop a communityfocused coastal science curriculum inclusive of diverse viewpoints and includes coastal zones and communities in Long Island, New York City, and the Hudson River Estuary.